YinHk-Notes/C-Sharp-cheatsheet/c# concepts/Types/Boxing and Unboxing.md

 convert them from one type to another, this conversion processes are called **boxing and unboxing**.

 ### Boxing
+the process of converting a VALUE type to reference type.

 ### Unboxing
-Unboxing is the reverse of boxing.
+Unboxing is the reverse of boxing. the process of converting a reference type to value type.
+Unboxing extract the value from the reference type and assign it to a value type.